With Access to the Right Tools, Africa will Help Feed the World

 It also suggests practical next-steps—among them, making it easier for African farmers like me to afford fertilizer.

-I use synthetic fertilizers to grow bananas, cowpea seeds, and more.
+I use synthetic fertilizers to grow bananas, cowpea seeds, et plus.
 While my farm is doing well, the price increases have hurt.
 And many farmers throughout Africa have suffered much worse.
 There is also a need to look beyond synthetic fertilizers alone for Africa’s farmers.
-Genesis-edited biological solutions that enable cereals like corn, sorghum, and rice to fix nitrogen are revolutionary and could offer a cost-effective path to ensure higher yields for African farmers.
+Genesis-edited biological solutions that enable cereals like corn, sorgho, and rice to fix nitrogen are revolutionary and could offer a cost-effective path to ensure higher yields for African farmers.

 We’re not looking for charity or subsidies.
 We want markets to work, allowing more fertilizer to make its way to the part of the world that has the greatest potential to boost its food production.
 This means robust trade networks as well as healthy financial services.
 It also calls for political stability—and not the coup d’état chaos we’ve seen recently in Niger, which borders my nation to the north.
 And we have our own troubles in Nigeria, where bandits have overrun some of our best agricultural land.